As death toll rises to 81, new accounts clash with official version of migrant disaster off Greece

 In their last conversation, Muhamm described being herded onto the ship with others by smugglers carrying swords, Shamraiz said.
 “He told me there were too many people but if the (passengers) didn’t get on the ship, they would kill them.”

-Shamraiz traveled to Greece Monday attempting to trace his uncle and to provide a DNA sample to crossmatch the ones retrieved from recovered bodies.
+Shamraiz traveled to Greece Monday attempting to trace his uncle and to provide a sample to crossmatch DNA retrieved from recovered bodies.

-“I tried to find news.
-I checked the news in Pakistan and everywhere I could find.
-I had to come to find my uncle,” he said.
-His uncle, who had been traveling alone, is married and has three young children in Pakistan.
+“I had to come to find" him, he said.
+His uncle is married and has three young children in Pakistan.

 He is very poor and he was trying to help his family have a better life, Shamraiz said.